-SHADE AND SUN: Both old fashioned bleeding heart (Dicentra spectablis) and fringed bleeding heart (Dicentra formosa) grow best in partial shade where they are protected from hot sun.
+SHADE AND SUN: Old fashioned bleeding heart (Dicentra spectablis), fern-leaf bleeding heart (Dicentra formosa) and fringed bleeding heart (Dicentra eximia) all grow best in partial shade where they are protected from hot sun.

 ZONE: Dicentra are hardy in zones 3-9.
 If you don't know your growing zone, check the map HERE.

 WHEN TO PLANT: Plant bareroot dicentra in early spring while the plants are still dormant.
 Potted plants may be planted at any time during the growing season.

 Dicentra grows best in soil that is rich in organic matter.
 Before planting, you can improve the soil by adding compost or leaf mold.
 There’s no need to add fertilizer.
 Dicentra are actually quite sensitive to fertilizers so it’s best to let them draw nutrients directly from the soil.
 Do not plant dicentra in soggy soil or in soil that is extremely dry.